markwilkening21/markwilkening21.github.io/index.md

 ![](images/SysAdminBook.jpeg)

-Anyway, I read the first 2 chapters which included an introductory chapter on the roles of a system adminitrator, and a chapter on Booting and System Management Daemons.
+Anyway, I read the first 2 chapters which included an introductory chapter on the roles of a system administrator, and a chapter on Booting and System Management Daemons.

 In the LFS207 Module, I completed chapters on User Environment (Ch 3) and User Account Management (Ch 4).